-A general sense that “gay” was not a core, authentic identity for many of us, or that homosexuality just felt “wrong” for us, somehow.
+A general sense that “gay” was not a core, authentic identity for many of us.

-A general desire to find peace and fulfillment, and to be a better man overall.
+A general desire to find peace and fulfillment, and to be the man we feel called to be.

 As politically incorrect as it is to say this, disappointment with gay life, gay relationships or with our experience in gay communities has been a key motivating factor for many of us.
 The fact is, the reality we experienced just didn’t match the fantasy or the media portrayals.
 Some examples:

 “The gay community just didn’t meet my needs.
 I didn’t identify with gays.” — Maurice, Alabama, USA